olofhagsand/grideye_agent/README.md

    }
 ```

-Thereafter, the grideye controller needs to be restarted.
-Note that
+Note that hstatus is string, and therefore cannot be plotted, but can
+be used as event (if changed).
+Note also that htime has been defined
+in milliseconds to avoid floating point numbers.
+Floats can be used but are more complex to handle.

+If the YANG model is changed, the grideye *controller* is restarted.

-there is already a wide variety of metrics available and you can most
+Note that there already exists a large number of metrics and you can
-likely use already existing.
+most likely use already existing metrics.

 ### 3.5 Writing the test function

-It is straightforward to run the test: you need to spawn the Nagios
+The test function is straightforward: Spawn the Nagios plugin and
-plugin and the parse the data.
-In C, this is a little painful, but
+parse the data.
+In C, this is a little painful, but with help of a
-with help of a help function, this is (a simplified way) to write
+help function, this is (a simplified way) to write it.
+The full code
-it.
-The full code can be found in (plugins/grideye_http.c):
+can be found in (plugins/grideye_http.c):

 ```
    int